EgoAleSum/pycon2018-labs/cognitive-services-face-api/hol.md

 ## Conclusion

 That's it!
-We learned how fast and easy it was to classify an image by emotion.
+We've learned how fast and easy it is to classify an image by emotion.
 This lab covered just one facet of the Cognitive Services API.
 If you'd like to see more, try the other lab that showcases the text features of the Cognitive Services API.

----

-Outstanding Questions / Todos

-- Update links (need access to custom markdown guide)
-- Do I need an ARM template?
-- Api Keys
-	- Need to set up an API Key with no rate-limiting (under what account?)
-	- or
-	- Should I display a link to set up API Key or should show azure dashboard instead?